Creating a ‘Win-Win’ Employee Relations Strategy

 About this Programme

-Delivered in person over two days, the learning will be experiential, practitioner based and supportive with a focus on applicable and practical outcomes for the organisation.
+Supported and hosted by legal experts Eversheds-Sutherland, this programme is delivered in person over two days.
+The learning will be experiential, practitioner based and supportive with a focus on applicable and practical outcomes for the organisation.
 There will be opportunities for peer networking and time with senior ER practitioners at lunches and dinner.

 Participants will benefit from a stimulating programme designed around the principles of adult learning.